Links

 curl -L https://releases.rocket.chat/latest/download -o /tmp/rocket.chat.tgz

-• Extract the Rocket.Chat server files.
+• Extract the Rocket.Chat server files using these commands:

 tar -xzf /tmp/rocket.chat.tgz -C /tmp